PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 Analysis- This query calculates the total EV sales for each year to examine adoption trends over time.
 The results show a steady and significant increase in EV sales from 20,139 units in 2010 to 19,673,169 units in 2025, with 2025 recording the highest sales, indicating rapid global growth in EV adoption.

+### Query 8- Total Petrol and Diesel Sales

+SELECT
+SUM(petrol_car_sales), SUM(diesel_car_sales)
+FROM ev_vs_petrol;

+Analysis- The query helped us identify the total sales of traditional vehicles in the dataset, with 927,967,539 petrol car sales and 169,124,260 diesel car sales, enabling a comparison with EV sales.

+### Query 9- Top 10 Countries by EV Sales

+SELECT country,
+SUM(ev_sales) AS total_ev_sales
+FROM ev_vs_petrol
+GROUP BY country
+ORDER BY total_ev_sales DESC
+LIMIT 10;

+Analysis- The query identified the top 10 countries with the highest EV sales, indicating the markets leading EV adoption.
+The results show that China dominates the EV market with 46,544,667 sales, far ahead of other countries.

+### Query 10- Charging Infrastructure by Country

+SELECT country,
+MAX(charging_stations) AS total_charging_stations
+FROM ev_vs_petrol
+GROUP BY country
+ORDER BY total_charging_stations DESC;

+Analysis- The query helped identify countries with the highest charging infrastructure, showing that China leads with 4,338,106 charging stations.
+A well-developed charging network plays a critical role in EV adoption, making electric vehicles more convenient and accessible for consumers.

+### Query 11- EV Growth Rate by Year

+SELECT year,
+ROUND(AVG(ev_growth_rate_yoy),2) AS avg_ev_growth_yoy
+FROM ev_vs_petrol
+GROUP BY year
+ORDER BY year;

+Analysis- The query calculates the year-over-year growth of EV sales, helping identify periods of rapid market expansion.
+The results show that the highest growth occurred in 2011 at 151.31%, indicating a major early surge in EV adoption as the market began expanding globally.

+### Relational Analysis Using SQL Joins
+Since the original dataset exists as a single table, additional tables were created by logically separating the data into smaller tables.
+This allows the use of SQL joins to demonstrate relational database analysis and to examine relationships between vehicle sales, country information, and charging infrastructure.

+Country Information Table
+CREATE TABLE country_info AS
+SELECT DISTINCT
+country,
+region,
+gdp_per_capita,
+urban_population_percent
+FROM ev_vs_petrol;

+Vehicle Sales Table
+CREATE TABLE vehicle_sales AS
+SELECT
+country,
+year,
+ev_sales,
+petrol_car_sales,
+diesel_car_sales,
+total_vehicle_sales,
+ev_market_share
+FROM ev_vs_petrol;

+Charging Infrastructure Table
+CREATE TABLE infrastructure AS
+SELECT
+country,
+year,
+charging_stations,
+fast_chargers_share,
+avg_ev_range_km
+FROM ev_vs_petrol;